Policy

 1 – Agencies may approve the use of personal vehicles for state business but should use state fleet vehicles or rental vehicles when possible to reduce personal liability risk and mileage reimbursements for personal vehicles.

 2 – Agencies should approve only the number of vehicles necessary.
-Agencies must coordinate with travelers to reduce the number of vehicles going to the same destination.
+Agencies should coordinate with travelers to reduce the number of vehicles going to the same destination.

-B – Choosing to drive instead of fly for business travel
+B – Travelers may choose to drive instead of taking a flight for business travel

-1 – Travelers may choose to drive their personal vehicle instead of taking a flight when the estimated costs of driving are included in a travel request that is approved in Concur by the executive director or designee.
+1 – A traveler may choose to drive their personal vehicle instead of taking a flight if approved by the executive director or designee before the trip.

-1 – Travelers are authorized to drive through neighboring states when traveling on routine state business and the route is the nearest or most practical to the destination in Utah.
+1 – Travelers are authorized to drive through neighboring states if traveling on routine state business and if the route is the nearest or most practical to the destination in Utah.
 These scenarios are considered in-state travel.

 D – Reimbursement for mileage

-1 – Travelers are reimbursed the state mileage rate for mileage related to state business.
+2 – Travelers are reimbursed the state mileage rate for mileage related to state business at the rate selected by the agency.

-4 – Travelers are not reimbursed for personal mileage while traveling on state business, for example driving to restaurants or movies.
+7 – Travelers are not reimbursed for mileage that is considered personal use while traveling.
+For example, driving to restaurants or movie theaters.

 E – Damage to a personal vehicle